-French cuisine has become synonymous with ‘good food’, and any self-respecting foodie will consider the country a must-visit destination.
-One of France’s most popular and distinguished products is, of course, cheese; with a fantastic selection of regional varieties, many of which are still made using traditional farmhouse methods.
-Why not make your next French getaway truly scrumptious and pay a visit to a few of these celebrated cheese-making hotspots?
+We all know French cuisine is practically synonymous with ‘good food’, and any self-respecting foodie will consider the country a must-visit destination.
+One of France’s most popular and distinguished products is, of course, cheese.
+There is a fantastic selection of regional varieties, many of which are still made using traditional farmhouse methods.
+So, why not make your next French getaway truly scrumptious and pay a visit to a few of these celebrated cheese-making hotspots?

 The Franche-Comté region that borders Switzerland produces a range of well-known cheeses, including Bleu de Geu and French Emmental.
 One of the most delicious varieties is Morbier, hailing from the village of the same name.
 The cheese can be aged for as long as four months, creating that recognisable tang, soft texture and thin black vein running through its centre.
 The village itself is peaceful and cosy, so a great option for those looking for a quiet getaway.
 Visit during the winter months to take advantage of great skiing conditions.

 This soft, creamy cow’s milk cheese is named after the small village situated in the Orne département of Normandy.
 If you’re driving from England, this picturesque village in the north of France is a brilliant choice for a long weekend break.
 Find out about the history of Camembert cheese and its method of production with a visit to the Président Farm, where you can attend great taster sessions, and later stop off at the historic manor house Manoir de Beaumoncel.